 The EFT shortcut algorithm is quick to learn, but sometimes the processing of emotions released can take a lot more work.
 Where there hasn’t been enough time to build trust to do the latter, I’ve found working with the hand points alone useful.
-Below I describe two situations where I work with the hand points alone.
-First, introducing EFT to complete strangers - thanks to EFT trainer Suzanne Zacharia for sharing this approach with me.
-Second, in quickly empowering someone new to EFT.
+Below I describe two situations where I work with the hand points alone: first, introducing EFT to complete strangers (thanks to EFT trainer Suzanne Zacharia for sharing this approach with me); and second, in quickly empowering someone new to EFT.

 The process can be discrete and needn’t seem foreign.
-Tapping on these points is a short step forward from shaking hands, an every day part of social interaction.
-Thus, you can work within the comfort zone of an EFT newbie and be more successful in building rapport and trust.
+Tapping on these points is a short step forward from shaking hands, an everyday part of social interaction.
+Thus, you can work within the comfort zone of an EFT newcomer and be more successful in building rapport and trust.

 Another benefit is that you’re unlikely to open up a can of emotional worms that the person would prefer not to deal with in public.
 This type of deeper work can come later when they are ready to work on core issues in private.

 I undersell the hand tapping technique so that we’re working with low expectations and allowing for the possibility that nothing might change.
 In reality, my experience is that it has never failed to bring about a reduction in intensity and often brings about a significant change.
-I tap on the karate chop point for the Setup, but then use the finger, thumb, wrist and gamut points of one hand to bring the intensity down on an issue.
+I tap on the side of the hand point for the Setup, but then use the finger, thumb, wrist, and Gamut points of one hand to bring the intensity down on an issue.
 I’ve helped individuals new to EFT in the following ways:

-- Reduced a friend’s headache which was at an intensity level of 5 out of 10 down to zero in 3 rounds whilst in the back of car at night.
-The friend’s partner is now keen to learn EFT for herself having experienced the benefits of hand tapping for a separate issue.
+– Reduced a friend’s headache, which was at an intensity level of 5 out of 10 down to 0 in three rounds whilst in the back of car at night.
+The friend’s partner is now keen to learn EFT for herself, having experienced the benefits of hand tapping for a separate issue.

-- Resolved a sudden allergic rhinitis from an intensity level of 3 to zero in 2 minutes.
+– Resolved a sudden allergic rhinitis from an intensity level of 3 to 0 in two minutes.
 The woman was astonished she could feel her sinuses draining so quickly and easily.
-As she departed, she said she was going to tell all her colleagues back at the office about how quickly EFT helped her; and,
+As she departed, she said she was going to tell all her colleagues back at the office about how quickly EFT helped her.

 All three examples show how individuals have gotten their own evidence that EFT can work, and are sufficiently inspired to explore further.
 What a great way to spread the word!